isaros/isaros.github.io/_posts/2019-09-10-fast-style-transfer.md

 featured_image: '/files/papa_mer_wave_1.jpg'
 featured_image_caption: Credit to The Great Wave off Kanagawa for the style, Brittany for its beauty and my Dad for his inspiration image_path : 'img/style'
-lead_text: 'Exploring an Open Source and DIY version of the product'
+lead_text: 'At the frontier of Art and AI'
 ---